frictionlessdata/frictionless-py/README.md

 > It’s a provisional API.
 If you use it as a part of other program please pin concrete `goodtables` version to your requirements file.

 To create a custom preset user could use a `preset` decorator.
-This way the builtin preset could be overriden or could be added a custom preset.
+This way the builtin preset could be overridden or could be added a custom preset.

 ```python
 from tabulator import Stream